linqs/psl-website/wiki/Builtin-Similarity-Functions.md

 PSL comes with several builtin similarity functions.
 If you have a need not captured by these functions, then you can also create [customized similarity functions](External-Functions.md).

-These similarity functions are shipped with the [PSL Utils](https://github.com/linqs/psl-utils) repository.
+These similarity functions are shipped with the [PSL Utils](https://github.com/linqs/psl-utils) package.

 ## Text Similarity